HeiLaut/ble-physics-sensors/README.md

-# Sensors for physic lessons
+# Sensor boxes for physic lessons

-Sensor boxes for digital data acquisition in physics lessons.
+## Goal

+Provide **easy to use** and cheap sensorboxes for digital data acquisition that can be used in physic lessons by students or by the teacher as demonstration.

+All boxes are equiped with an esp32, so that they can communicate via BLE or serial connection.

+Just power up the sensor-box and take a smartphone with pyhphox installed, and you can start.
+Nothing more is needed.

+If you want more, you can export the data from phyphox or read the data via serial connection on any pc and process them in the software you want.

+## how to build

 A detailed description how to build the sensors and use the software can be found in the wiki at this repository: https://github.com/HeiLaut/Physics-Arduino-Sensors/wiki